ZoeyVid/nginx-proxy-manager/README.md

 - please delete all dnspod certs and recreate them after migration OR you manually change the credentialsfile (see [here](https://github.com/ZoeyVid/npmplus/blob/develop/global/certbot-dns-plugins.json) for the template)
 - stop nginx-proxy-manager download the latest compose.yaml, adjust your paths (of /etc/letsencrypt and /data) to the ones you used with nginx-proxy-manager and adjust the env of the compose file how you like it and then deploy it
 - you can now remove the /etc/letsencrypt mount, since it was moved to /data while migration and redeploy the compose file
 - since this fork uses `network_mode: host` by default (and all guides are written for this mode), please don't forget to open port 80/tcp, 443/tcp and 443/udp (and maybe 81/tcp) in your firewall
-- since many buttons changed, please edit every host you have and click save.
-(Please also resave it, if all buttons/values are fine, to update the host config to fully fit the NPMplus template)
+- since many buttons changed, please check if they are still correct for every host you have.
 - maybe setup crowdsec (see below)
 - please report all (migration) issues you may have